PHD Researcher

 RT-PCR...read more

-Q3.
-How you perform gene expression study?
+Q. How do you perform gene expression studies?

 Gene expression study involves analyzing the activity of genes to understand their function and regulation.